WalletScrutiny/WalletScrutinyCom/_bearer/axiomcrypto.md

 ## Product Information

-Axiom is a metal cold wallet which has the public key engraved at the front in text and in QR form.
+Axiom is a metal cold device which has the public key engraved at the front in text and in QR form.
 The back of the card has the private key with a scratchable QR code.
 There is very sparse information about this product that we can find as they also do not have social media accounts.
 The project also has a similar name with another unrelated cryptocurrency project called "Axioms Crypto".

 ## Private Key